mother-of-all-self-hosting/ansible-role-exim-relay/README.md

 Check [defaults/main.yml](defaults/main.yml) for the full list of supported options.

 For an Ansible playbook which integrates this role and makes it easier to use, see the [mash-playbook](https://github.com/mother-of-all-self-hosting/mash-playbook) or [matrix-docker-ansible-deploy](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.

+💡 See this [document](docs/configuring-exim-relay.md) for details about setting up the service with this role.